luchesigui/vemproifood-backend/README.md

-# Vem pro iFood! - Backend Challenge
+# #VemProiFood! - Backend Challenge

 Create a micro-service able to accept RESTful requests receiving as parameter either city name or lat long coordinates and returns a playlist (only track